每日大瓜

 Published in Food Biophysics, , 鈥淚nverse Relationship Between Ice Nucleation and Ice Growth Rates in Frozen Foods,鈥 examines the role of ice nucleation and ice growth during freezing.
 Ice nucleation refers to the initial formation of ice crystals, while ice growth involves the expansion of these crystals as more water freezes.
 These two processes directly impact the quality of frozen food, affecting both its texture and longevity.

-According to the United States Department of Agriculture (USDA), the United States discards more food than any other country in the world鈥攏early 120 billion pounds, or $218 billion worth of food, every year. 鈥淭his significant food loss points to the need for improved methods of preserving food and extending its shelf life, particularly during freezing processes,鈥 said Dr. Ran Drori, senior author and an associate professor and chair of 每日大瓜鈥檚 Department of Chemistry and Biochemistry and the Katz School鈥檚 M.S. in Biotechnology Management and Entrepreneurship
+According to the United States Department of Agriculture (USDA), the United States discards more food than any other country in the world鈥攏early 120 billion pounds, or $218 billion worth of food, every year. 鈥淭his significant food loss points to the need for improved methods of preserving food and extending its shelf life, particularly during freezing processes,鈥 said Dr. Ran Drori, senior author and associate professor and chair of the Department of Chemistry and Biochemistry in 每日大瓜's Stern College for Women.

 Researchers utilized a state-of-the-art micro-thermography system to measure ice nucleation and ice growth rates in common food items, such as beef, zucchini, broccoli and potatoes.
 Surprisingly, the study found that beef and zucchini had significantly higher ice nucleation rates compared to broccoli and potatoes; however, the latter showed faster ice growth once freezing began.
 For instance, ice grows five times faster in potatoes compared to beef, but ice nucleation rates in potatoes are around 100 times slower compared to beef.